WILLIAMSTOWN -- Goalkeepers normally aren't thought of as an offensive weapon on the soccer field.

 The senior keeper gets good distance off his goal kicks, as well.
 Not only can he launch the ball deep into enemy territory, but he can be accurate while doing it.
 Both allow the Mounties to quickly apply pressure at the other end.

 His kicks are the most noticeable, but Houston also has an ability to make quick, sound decisions with the ball.
 Teams must also account for his ability to throw the ball to an open teammate.
 The Mounties are a team that rely on control and possession of the ball.
 Quick and accurate throws allow the team to hang onto the ball rather than risk losing a foot-race.

 Coach Blair Dils knows his forwards have the speed to win those foot-races, however.
-Long, accurate punts and goal kicks are weapons most high school team's aren't used
+Long, accurate punts and goal kicks are weapons most high school team's aren't used to defending.

 "He's got a college-level leg already -- he kind of had it last year, too," Dils said.
 "He can really stretch the field with the ball and we can really quick-catch teams off of that."